summitt/Needle-DNS-Module/README.md

 This module can be added to [Needle](https://github.com/mwrlabs/needle) to automatically set the DNS of the iOS device.

-You can use this with the [NoPE proxy](https://github.com/summitt/Burp-Non-HTTP-Extension)to automatically send all traffic to BurpSuite.
+You can use this with the [NoPE proxy](https://github.com/summitt/Burp-Non-HTTP-Extension) to automatically send all traffic to BurpSuite.

 ```